Humphrey Gilbert: Legacy

-He was outstanding for his initiative and originality, if not for his successes, but it is in his efforts at colonisation that he had the most influence.
+He was outstanding for his initiative and originality, if not for his successes, but it was in his efforts at colonisation that he had the most influence.
 In Ireland, Ulster and Munster were forcibly colonised by the English, and the American venture did eventually flourish.
 The formality of his annexation of Newfoundland eventually achieved reality in 1610.
 Perhaps of more significance was the issuance of a royal charter to Raleigh in 1584, based in part from Gilbert's earlier patent; with this backing, he undertook the Roanoke expeditions, the first sustained attempt by the English crown to establish colonies in North America.

-Gilbert was father to Ralegh Gilbert, who was to become second in command of the failed Popham Colony in Maine.
+Gilbert was the father of Ralegh Gilbert, who was to become second in command of the failed Popham Colony in Maine.
 Gilbert Sound near Greenland was named after him by John Davis.

+Certain contemporaries speculated that he was a pederast, with one remarking that the only way to soothe his temper was to send a boy to him.